 The Mexico Initiative seeks to provide a distinctly West Coast perspective where our ties with Mexico are a part of daily life.
 Our initiative is educational in order to increase understanding of these realities, and also an effort in public diplomacy, seeking to maintain close ties and cooperation between Southern California and partners in Mexico, regardless of the dialogue at the national level.
 Under the auspices of the Mexico Initiative, chaired by the Honorable Michael C. Camuñez, the Pacific Council holds events, produces analysis and commentary, and fosters exchange with Mexican leaders.

-First 100 Days Memo on U.S.-Mexico Policy
+The Latest on U.S.-Mexico Policy